 Customer Focused - Value Based

-Our new site now features improved functionality including, full access from all mobile devices, user focused navigation, enhanced search capabilities and security.
+Our site features functionality including, full access from all mobile devices, user focused navigation, enhanced search capabilities and security.
 Our I-PASS customers have enhanced account notification options, access to account correspondence and the ability to add temporary license plate information to their account.
-Our cash customers now have increased search options and functionality to identify missed transactions and convenient capabilities to pay online.
+Our cash customers have search options and functionality to identify missed transactions and convenient capabilities to pay online.

 Drivers on the Illinois Tollway system are required to pay tolls as indicated by signs posted at toll plazas.